-‘The Legend Of Zelda: Breath Of The Wild’ Special Ed Still Available on Walmart?
+‘The Legend Of Zelda: Breath Of The Wild’ Special Ed Still Available At Walmart?

 Getting Yourself A Nintendo Switch?

-Since the game actually comes out in both Nintendo consoles – the new Switch console that launches tomorrow as well, and the older Nintendo Wii U, you don’t actually have to invest more and get the new console as well (retail priced at $299.99 USD).
-Unless, of course, you want to play the game to its fullest, as the write-ups for the new console say: “your journey is freer and more open than ever.
+Since the game actually comes out in both Nintendo consoles — the new Switch console that launches tomorrow as well, and the older Nintendo Wii U, you don’t actually have to invest more and get the new console as well (retail priced at $299.99 USD).
+Unless, of course, you want to play the game to its fullest, as the write-ups for the new console say “your journey is freer and more open than ever.
 Take your system anywhere, and adventure as Link any way you like.”
 Nintendo Switch will be coming out with more games, around 80 titles, which include Super Mario Odyssey, Splatoon 2 and other classic titles.
-To get a taste of what’s due for this new console and handheld device in one, see the trailer below:
+To get a taste of what’s due for this new console and handheld device in one, see the trailer below.